nexoreai/nano-banana-mcp/README.md

 export VERTEX_PROJECT_ID=your-project
 export VERTEX_LOCATION=global
 export NANO_BANANA_MODEL=gemini-3-pro-image-preview
+export NANO_BANANA_GCS_BUCKET=your-reference-bucket
+export NANO_BANANA_GCS_PREFIX=nano-banana/refs
 ```

 Notes:
 - `GOOGLE_SERVICE_ACCOUNT_JSON` is required (JSON string or file path).
 - `VERTEX_PROJECT_ID` is optional if the service account JSON includes `project_id`.
 - The default model is `gemini-3-pro-image-preview` (Vertex preview).
 Override with another model ID if needed.
+- `NANO_BANANA_GCS_BUCKET` is required if you want the server to upload local reference images to GCS.
+- `NANO_BANANA_GCS_PREFIX` controls the object prefix for uploaded reference images (default: `nano-banana/refs`).
+- If you use GCS `fileUri` references, grant `Storage Object Viewer` to the Vertex AI service agent for the bucket.
+- If you use `referenceImagePaths`, the MCP service account needs `Storage Object Creator` (or broader) on the bucket.
 - If you see a 404 error with `global`, try a supported region like `us-central1` or `europe-west4`.

 ## Run